bptlab/scylla/README.md

 BPM Demo Track and BPM Dissertation Award](https://ceur-ws.org/Vol-1920/BPM_2017_paper_198.pdf)

 ## About
 Scylla was initially developed in 2017 as part of a Master's Thesis by Tsun Yin Wong at the chair for Business Process Technologies (BPT) at the Hasso Plattner Institute Potsdam.
 Further development was then done at the BPT chair.
-Currently, the project is being developed further and maintained in cooperation by the HPI BPT chair and the chair for Information Systems at the University of Munich.
+Currently, the project is being developed further and maintained in cooperation by the HPI BPT chair and the chair for Information Systems at the Technical University of Munich.